DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 3. Run each manual source-build workflow at the exact release commit.
 4. Download the Actions artifacts into a new empty directory.
 5. Verify filenames, Wheel metadata, ELF architecture, runtime manifests, and SHA-256 values.
-Require `auditwheel show` to pass for every CPU and Jetson Wheel; PyPI accepting a filename is not this check.
+Require `auditwheel show` to pass for every CPU and Vulkan Wheel; PyPI accepting a filename is not this check.
 6. Do not publish the A733 Wheel unless its runner redistribution permission has been confirmed in writing.